lpage30/MMM-DynamicWebview/README.md

 # Module: MMM-DynamicWebview
-Based off `MMM-IFrame` module for MagicMirror.
-The use of webviews had plenty of security issues resulting in it simply not working all the time.
-Plus you could only define 1 with it cycling around various urls...
-I wanted to have 1 url on 1 page, another on another, .... a dynamic configuration.
+The use of IFrames had plenty of security issues resulting in it simply not working all the time.
 The [webview](https://github.com/electron/electron/blob/master/docs/api/webview-tag.md), however, does not suffer from these problems as it is rendered separately.
 So you get iframe behavior in a secure way.
 NOTE: you must override `nodeIntegration: true` in the `electronOptions` in your `config.js`.

-The module reads your configuration, rips out all the `MMM-DynamicWebview*` module names, and registers them all as modules of that name.
-The idea is you could have `MMM-DynamicWebview-map`  `MMM-DynamicWebview-whatever`... you get the picture.

 ## Use case examples